Back to Blog

 "z3d0x/filament-fabricator": "^2.6.0" -> "^2.6.1"

 A patch-level bump.
 No breaking changes.
 No new features.
-Just a dot-increment in a third-party Filament plugin we use across several admin panels.
+Just a dot-increment in a third-party Filament plugin I use across several admin panels.
 I ran composer update z3d0x/filament-fabricator, expecting a clean update.
 What I got was a 300-line composer.lock diff spread across unrelated packages.

 The Cascade Nobody Saw Coming